Leisure, literature, philosophy – all superfluous, idle pleasures of the upper echelons.

 Neither is it mindlessly scrolling through Facebook.

-It is something worthwhile, if not necessarily productive (having a product): It is learning, art, music, contemplation, just sitting in nature, prayer, reflection, meditation and the like.
+It is something worthwhile, if not necessarily productive (by which I mean having a product): It is learning, art, music, contemplation, just sitting in nature, prayer, reflection, meditation and the like.
 It has value independent of its results, because the action itself is satisfying and fulfilling.